 - 1. Stopping for meals or purchases, on a regular basis, within two (2) hours after work hours begin is unreasonable. - 2.
 Employees who will not have access to stores throughout the day should bring with them food and/or refreshments they may like and not request a work crew stop for such activities. - 3.
 Any stop during work hours should be completed promptly with return to work without unnecessary waste of time. - 4.
 Employees participating in breakfast activities at stores/restaurants after work hours begin would be considered unreasonable. - 5.
-Public Safety Department personnel are expected to be available for emergency calls during meal times, refreshment stops, breaks and all other times while on duty.
+Public Safety Department personnel Sheriff's Department personnel and firefighter personnel are expected to be available for emergency calls during meal times, refreshment stops, breaks and all other times while on duty.
 Therefore, this policy does not apply.